Colon Cancer Symptoms

 If the exam reveals any suspicious growths, the gastroenterologist can remove tissue for a biopsy to determine whether or not there are any cancer cells.

-If you don’t have symptoms, it’s important to get screened for colorectal cancer at the appropriate time.
+Even if you don’t have symptoms, it’s important to get screened for colorectal cancer at the appropriate time.
 People who do not have risk factors for colon cancer should get screened regularly starting at age 45.
 This may be done through a variety of tests including, stool-based tests every one to three years, a colonoscopy every 10 years, or CT colonography or sigmoidology every five years.

 People with a family or personal history of colorectal cancer, as well as those who are at an increased risk of the disease need to start screening earlier and should get tested more often.
 Your doctor will discuss testing options, as well as when you should start and how frequently you should get tested.